Thank you for your interest in our program

-Department of Earth and Environmental Sciences (EES) has 14
+of Earth and Environmental Sciences (EES) has 15 full-time faculty

-faculty

-that cover a broad range of disciplines in Geology, Ecology,
+that cover a broad range of disciplines in Geology, Ecology, and

 Environmental Science.
 I am a fluvial and tectonic geomorphologist

 specifically interested in the long-term evolution of landscapes, the

 fluvial response to active tectonics, and watershed response to

 human-dimension climatic change.
 EES has active research programs in all

 of these areas and we are aggressively recruiting outstanding graduate